lamassuiot/docs/docs/deployment/infra/kubernetes.md

 - Select the domain for your Lamassu IoT instance
 - Install PostgreSQL as the storage engine for Lamassu IoT
-- Install Rabbitmq as AMQP queue provider
+- Install RabbitMQ as AMQP queue provider
 - Install Lamassu IoT services
 - Configure Lamassu IoT users in the provided Keycloak service